 - 1. The CoC has documented reallocation process that was developed in 2016, modified and approved in 2018 and is available to all CoC members.
 The steps are: - Prior to the CoC NOFO competition, each CoC-funded project is asked about their desire to voluntarily reallocate their project. - If problems are identified as a result of annual project monitoring and issues are not corrected within the specified time period, the governance committee may notify the CoC-funded PSH project that they will recommend reallocation to the full CoC.
 At the next CoC meeting after the project is notified, the findings of the monitoring review will be given to the full CoC and they will be asked to vote on whether or not to reallocate the project in the new CoC NOFO competition. - 2.
-No projects were identified using this criteria for this year. - No projects were reallocated this year. - 4.
-Not applicable. - 5.
+No projects were identified using this criteria for this year. - 3.
+No projects were reallocated this year. - 4.
 There was not one specific project that was obviously less well-performing this year compared to the other projects.
 All of these projects are renewals and have been renewed for several years, and looking back on historical ranking data, each project does well some years and less well other years.
 This fact, coupled with the continued need for housing and supports for the clients in these programs has made it difficult to define what is less needed.

 1E-4a.
-Reallocation Between FY 2017 and FY 2022.
-NOFO Section VII.B.2.f.
-Did your CoC cumulatively reallocate at least 20 percent of its ARD between FY 2017 and FY 2022?
+Reallocation Between FY 2018 and FY 2023.
+NOFO Section V.B.2.f.

+Did your CoC cumulatively reallocate at least 20 percent of its ARD between FY 2018 and FY 2023?
 No 1 E-5.
 Projects Rejected/Reduced-Notification Outside of e-snaps.
-NOFO Section VII.B.2.g.
-You must upload the Notification of Projects Rejected-Reduced attachment to the 4B.
-Attachments Screen.
+E-5.
+Projects Rejected/Reduced-Notification Outside of e-snaps.
+NOFO Section V.B.2.g.